 If there is one thing a drama queen loves, it’s an audience.
 They also know what an audience will want to see and that’s drama.

 If you find yourself in a conflict with a drama queen or a high conflict personality, try and take them away from other people.
-This is one of the essential conflict resolution techniques to use when dealing with these types.
+This is one of the essential techniques for conflict resolution when dealing with these types.
 They may try and resist this and ask other people to bear witness.

 Be cautious here as drama queens will act more controversially if they have people watching them.
 They want to get everyone’s attention and give people something to talk about.